TGOlson/tggl-prjct/README.md

 * ```tggl-circle``` class ```pill``` overwrites any ```expand-hover``` effect (may be good to leave this way due to sizing issues)
 * Cannot stack ```tall``` and ```long``` classes, or ```tiny``` ```small``` and ```large``` (use other modifiers instead)

+### Upcoming

+* Add ```thick-border``` class to button
+* Simple JS action plugins
+* FontAwesome Icon Support
+* SASS and/or LESS support
+* On-site customization
+* More circle class support, for example colors for circle.
+* Animation options using CSS3 and/or jQuery plugins

 ### How to Contribute

 Contribution to the ```<tggl-prjct>``` is greatly needed and greatly appreciated.